It may take multiple outreach effort to get connected with a provider.

 Leaving Messages for Providers

-It is very likely that students will need to leave a voicemail when contacting providers.
-Students should be sure their voicemail is set up and able to receive messages when contacting providers.
+It is likely that students will need to leave a voicemail when contacting providers.
+Students should be sure their own voicemail is set up and able to receive messages when contacting providers.

-Some providers might indicate on their voicemail message whether or not they are accepting new referrals.
-They may also indicate specific instructions for information that should be included in a message, or when someone can expect return contact.
+Some providers might indicate on their message whether or not they are accepting new referrals or indicate specific instructions for information that should be included in a message, or when someone can expect return contact.
 Be sure to listen to the information they provide.

 - Your name